dryc/libcpr/README.rst

 --------

 * Implements a straightforward mapping from C++ to C, with consistent naming.
-* No runtime dependencies other than the system's C++ standard library.
+* No runtime dependencies other than C99 and the system's C++ standard library.
 * No build prerequisites beyond the Autotools toolchain and a C++11 compiler.
-* Compatible with Clang and GCC, or any standard C++11 implementation.
+* Compatible with Clang and GCC, or indeed any standard C++11 implementation.
 * Plays nice with others: all exported symbols are prefixed with ``cpr_``.
 * 100% free and unencumbered `public domain <http://unlicense.org/>`_ software,
   usable in any context and for any purpose.